-Before you head inside, stop to admire the remarkable pietà over the door sculpted by the local masters Petar and Leonard Andrijić in 1498.
+Before you head inside, stop to admire the remarkable pietà over the church door, sculpted by the local masters Petar and Leonard Andrijić in 1498.
 Unfortunately, the portal is all that remains of a richly decorated church that was destroyed in the 1667 earthquake.
 It's baroque replacement is adorned with ornate altars capped with large paintings.